 Comprehensive Stool Analysis incorporating a PCR Test

-There are a range of CDSA Tests available
+There is a range of CDSA Tests available.

 This gives flexibility depending on what your health needs are.

 This test shows key enzymes and markers through the whole GI tract.
-It is invaluable when overall digestion has been a problem including pain, bloating, diarrhoea, reflux and constipation.
-This test is really useful especially when traditional medical tests are normal but you know your digestion isn’t right.
+It is invaluable when overall digestion has been a problem, including pain, bloating, diarrhoea, reflux, and constipation.
+This test is useful, especially when traditional medical tests are normal, but you know your digestion isn’t right.

 The full panel gives markers of:

 – Stool colour, form, mucous, red blood cells, white, food remnants, starch, fat.